-The Business Combination was accounted for as a reverse recapitalization whereby MCAC, who is the legal acquirer, was treated as the "acquired" company for financial reporting purposes and Legacy Playboy was treated as the accounting acquirer.
-This determination was primarily based on Legacy Playboy having a majority of the voting power of the post-combination company, Legacy Playboy's senior management comprising substantially all of the senior management of the post-combination company, the relative size of Legacy Playboy compared to MCAC, and Legacy Playboy's operations comprising the ongoing operations of the post-combination company.
+The Business Combination was accounted for as a reverse recapitalization whereby MCAC, who is the legal acquirer, was treated as the "acquired" company for financial reporting purposes and Legacy Playboy having a majority of the voting power of the post-combination company, Legacy Playboy's senior management of the post-combination company, the relative size of Legacy Playboy compared to MCAC, and Legacy Playboy's operations comprising upost-combination company.
 Accordingly, for accounting purposes, the Business Combination was treated as the equivalent of a capital transaction in which Legacy Playboy was issued stock for the net assets of MCAC.
 The net assets of MCAC are stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination are those of Legacy Playboy.